n7down/DevelopersHandbook/CodeKata/CPP/Algorithms/Binary/NumberOf1Bits/README.md

-# Sum Of Two Integers
+# Number Of 1 Bits
-Calculate the sum of two integers a and b, but you are not allowed to use the operator + and -.

-Example:
-Given a = 1 and b = 2, return 3.
+Write a function that takes an unsigned integer and returns the number of ’1' bits it has (also known as the Hamming weight).
+For example, the 32-bit integer ’11' has binary representation `00000000000000000000000000001011`, so the function should return 3.

 ## Prerequisites
 - [cmake](https://cmake.org/)